A survey on knowledge-enhanced multimodal learning: Multimodal representation learning

 Text representation offers several variations over implementations, imposing significant influences towards multimodal learning in total.
 The two major categories of language embeddings include \textbf{recurrent architectures (RNN/LSTM/GRU)} and \textbf{Transformers}.
 The architectural choices for language representation guide the taxonomy of models per KVL task, due to the diversity they impose in the resulting implementations.

-\paragraph{Distributed word representations} Traditional and widely used representations such as Word2Vec \cite{word2vec} have contributed in several components of the various VL tasks, often used as initialization vectors for other methods.
+\paragraph{Distributed word representations} Traditional and widely used representations such as Word2Vec \cite{word2vec} have contributed in several components of the various VL tasks, often used as initializations for other methods.
 Doc2vec \cite{doc2vec} extends word2vec, achieving a vector representation of a group of words.
-GloVe, a distributed word representation model, is trained on a global word-word co-occurrence frequency matrix and successfully captures both local and global statistics. \cite{glove} Fast-text represents each word with a bag of character n-grams in order to capture the internal structure of words.
-This approach can successfully utilize the morphology of words, thus it is able to represent rare formations which may occur in morphologically rich languages. \cite{fasttext} Word semantics cannot be successfully captured by static word representation methods, so contextualization is needed especially in cases of polysemy, an issue tackled in CoVe \cite{cove}.
-ELMo \cite{elmo} is another deep word contextualization model which exploits character level information to form robust representations based on morphological information.
+GloVe \cite{glove}, a distributed word representation model, is trained on a global word-word co-occurrence frequency matrix and successfully captures both local and global statistics.
+Fast-text \cite{fasttext} represents each word with a bag of character n-grams in order to capture the internal structure of words.
+This approach can effectively utilize the morphology of words, thus it is able to represent rare formations occurring in morphologically rich languages.
+Word semantics cannot be successfully captured by static word representation methods, so contextualization is needed especially in cases of polysemy, an issue tackled in CoVe \cite{cove}.
+ELMo \cite{elmo} is another deep word contextualization model which leverages character level information to form robust representations based on morphological information.
 Universal Language Model Fine-tuning (ULMFiT) \cite{ulmfit} achieves robust inductive transfer learning on a variety of downstream NLP tasks, where only fine-tuning is required.